Research These 6 Points Before Committing to a Destination Race

 - And remember to relax; this is fun!

 Back to Ironman Cozumel.
 It all worked out.
-Flights from LAX vs. San Diego got us there in 16 hours (all in the same day vs. two).
 The affordable pricing for our amazing Mexican Hacienda offset the high price of the flights.
 The Scicon bike case worked well and it was only $75 each way.
 As for the food, turns our copious amounts of white rice is ideal pre-race food, and quite affordable.
-Ironman Cozumel was a success for me with an AG win and Kona Qualification.
 Post-race, we went all-in with the local scene enjoying street tacos and margaritas.
 And that’s the reason to pick a destination race!